MaleSurvivor Announces 2014 Weekend of Recovery Calendar

 - To provide a safe place where participants can experience a sense of community, brotherhood and joy.

-Weekends of Recovery are facilitated by trained psychotherapists, utilizing the same clinical boundaries and code of ethics as adopted by the American Psychological Association.
+Weekends of Recovery are facilitated by trained psychotherapists and educators, utilizing the same clinical boundaries and code of ethics as adopted by the American Psychological Association.
 The weekends are adjuncts to participants' ongoing recovery work with individual and/or group psychotherapy, twelve step programs, and individual spiritual work, and are not meant to substitute for the participants' local support systems that are consistent with their own recovery.
-Dr. Howard Fradkin, a Psychologist with 30 years of experience working with male survivors, chairs the facilitator team.
-The team of facilitators includes other Psychologists, Social Workers, Marriage and Family Therapists, and Mental Health Counselors.
+Dr. Howard Fradkin, a Psychologist, and Jim Struve, a Licensed Clinical Social Worker, both with over 30 years of experience working with male survivors, co-chair the facilitator team.
+The team of facilitators includes other Psychologists, Social Workers, Marriage and Family Therapists, Mental Health Counselors and our own Mind-Body Awareness Specialists, Paul Linden and Steve Scanlon.
 Biographies of all staff members for this weekend can be found on the MaleSurvivor website at www.malesurvivor.org